 A future career in Veterinary Science needs to be researched very carefully.
 This is one of the most highly competitive degree courses in UK universities.
 The GCSE and A level grade requirements are high and the work experience expectations demand that students have 5-6 placements in advance of application.
+Any student hoping to study Veterinary should commence their work experience in Year 12.

-A student hoping to do a degree course in Veterinary Science must take all three science subjects at GCSE level.
+A student hoping to do a degree course in Veterinary Science must achieve high grades in GCSE Double Award Science.

 Applicants will be asked for A grades in three A level subjects to include; Biology, Chemistry, Physics or Mathematics.